ml-spring-2019/project2/README.md

 Finally, each word in the resulting text is lower-cased.

 ## Trained Features
 The features the Naive Bayes model was trained over is located in the `features.txt` file.
+We used one of the files from the disputed set and excluded it from the testing set.

 ## Rejected Features / Pre-Processing Techniques
 For pre-processing, we decided not to use N-Grams in our project.
 The results we got were inaccurate when initially using N-Grams due to our program never returning any true string comparisons between the features and the data set.